guigarciazinho/sdk-java/INSTALL.md

-# MercadoPago´s Java SDK
+# MercadoPago Java SDK

-This is the official Java SDK for MercadoPago's Platform.
+This is the official SDK for MercadoPago.

 ## How do I install it?